avehtari/BDA_course_Aalto/README.md

 # Bayesian Data Aanalysis course material

-This repository has course material for Bayesian Data Analysis course at Aalto (CS-E5710)
+This repository has course material for Bayesian Data Analysis course at Aalto (CS-E5710).
+Aalto students should check also [MyCourses announcements](https://mycourses.aalto.fi/mod/forum/view.php?id=448327).

 The material will be updated during the course.
 Exercise instructions and slides will be updated at latest on Monday of the corresponding week.